 Why Spelling Matters

-What's older than this or any other piano ever made?
-The spelling you are reading right now.
+A. The spelling you are reading right now.

 Being 500 years old isn't the problem.
 It's the lack of updates.
 We updated our travel from leaky ships to passenger jets.
 We updated our hygiene from chamber pots to flushing toilets.
 We updated our entertainment from scratchy radio to streaming 4K.
 This is what we do.
 We improve.
 We make things better.
 But not spelling.